yssource/crp/src/idioms/overloading.md

 ## Overloaded methods

-In C++ it is possible to have multiple methods with different signatures on the same type.
-In Rust there can be at most one method with the same signature for each trait implementation and at most one inherent method with the same signature for a type.
+In C++ it is possible to have methods with the same name but different signatures on the same type.
+In Rust there can be at most one method with the same name for each trait implementation and at most one inherent method with the same name for a type.

-In those cases, the desired method must be distinguished at the call site by specifying the trait.
+In cases where there are multiple methods with the same names because the method is defined for multiple traits, the desired method must be distinguished at the call site by specifying the trait.

 ```rust
 trait TraitA {